General Organizing | Kids/Families | Living Simply

 Anyone who has ever been a mom knows that it is impossible to never have to multitask.
 One could say that it goes with the job title.
 But it is better to limit multitasking as much as possible rather than look for ways to do it more.
 The reasons why are listed below.

-Being good at multitasking doesn’t equal being more organized.
+Being a good multitasking mom doesn’t mean your likely to be more organized.

 It is also a myth that the better you are at multitasking, the more organized you are.
-In fact, the opposite is true.Ā There are two reasons for this; First, the amount of peace in our lives is reduced when we try to do too many things at one time for a prolonged period.Ā
+In fact, the opposite is true.
+There are two reasons for this; First, the amount of peace in our lives is reduced when we try to do too many things at one time for a prolonged period.

 The second reason we are likely to feel less organized is that when we do several things at once, we do them less accurately.
-As result, we make more mistakes, which will often leave us feeling flustered and less efficient.Ā When we focus on doing just one thing at a time, we can focus better on the task at hand.
-Not only can we do what we are doing more peacefully, but we do it more effectivelyĀ as well.Ā Ā
+As a result, we make more mistakes, which will often leave us feeling flustered and less efficient.

-We are better listeners when were not multitasking.
+We are better listeners when we are not multitasking.

 But, the person we are talking with deserves our full attention and we are going to be better listeners if we are not busy doing something else at the same time.
 This is also true for moms.
 We don’t listen to our children as well when we are only half listening and half doing something else.